 Academic Standing Policy

 Every undergraduate student enrolled at Stetson University is expected to earn and maintain a grade point average of at least 2.0 on all coursework attempted.
-A cumulative grade point average of 2.0 is required for graduation.
+A cumulative grade point average (GPA) of 2.0 is required for graduation.
 The academic standing of a student is designated as Good Standing when the cumulative GPA is 2.0 or higher.
+A student also has a status of Good Standing during the first semester prior to there being any grades for the calculation of GPA.
 If the cumulative GPA falls below 2.0, the student’s academic standing is changed to Academic Warning.
 Once a student is on Academic Warning, the cumulative GPA must stay above a minimum threshold that is tied to the number of credits that the student has earned or the student will be Suspended for one semester.
 Students returning from Suspension are on Academic Probation and must make appropriate progress in restoring their cumulative GPA to the 2.0 level or they will be Dismissed.
 These policies are described in more detail below.

-An undergraduate student already on academic warning will be automatically suspended from the University if the cumulative grade point average at the end of the fall or spring grading periods falls below the minimum levels shown in the following table:
+An undergraduate student already on academic warning will be suspended from the University if the cumulative GPA at the end of the fall or spring grading periods falls below the minimum levels shown in the following table:

 |Total Earned Units||Stetson GPA|